FelixRilling/colo.rs/README.md

 ### Usage

-The command line application can be started via `colo_rs-cli`.
-Usage help can be viewed via `colo_rs-cli --help`.
+The command line application can be started via the `colu` binary.
+Usage help can be viewed via `colu --help`.